auth0/terraform-provider-auth0/docs/resources/trigger_action.md

 ### Optional

 - `display_name` (String) The name for this action within the trigger.
 This can be useful for distinguishing between multiple instances of the same action bound to a trigger.
+Defaults to action name when not provided.

 ### Read-Only